 Virginia Cieslak Andrews, Psy.D.

-Virginia Cieslak Andrews, Psy.D., passed away peacefully on December 10, 2020 surrounded by her loving family at the age of 84.
+Virginia Cieslak Andrews, Psy.D., 84, passed away peacefully on December 10, 2020, surrounded by her loving family.

 Beloved by many, she was a loving daughter, sister, wife, mother, grandmother, aunt and friend.
-She is survived by her four children: Cynthia Michaelson (Marvin), Mark Andrews (Julie), Scott Andrews (Glenn), Melanie Sarros (David); grandchildren: Heather Chamberland, Psy.D., Sarah Dodge, Gail Andrews, Wyatt Andrews, Courtney Harrow (Jason) and Whitney Wolder (Lance), Drew Sarros (Dana), Lily Sarros, Noah Sarros, Owen Sarros, Nina Sarros; and great-grandchildren: Giana Brady, Bodhi Hart, Reagan Harrow, and Vivian Harrow.
-She is preceded in death by her parents, husband, Joseph Andrews, and son, Dr. Rick Andrews.
+She is survived by her four children: Cynthia Michaelson (Marvin), Mark Andrews (Julie), Scott Andrews (Glenn) and Melanie Sarros (David); grandchildren: Heather Chamberland, Psy.D., Sarah Dodge, Gail Andrews, Wyatt Andrews, Courtney Harrow (Jason) and Whitney Wolder (Lance), Drew Sarros (Dana), Lily Sarros, Noah Sarros, Owen Sarros and Nina Sarros; and great-grandchildren: Giana Brady, Bodhi Hart, Reagan Harrow and Vivian Harrow.
+She is preceded in death by her parents; husband, Joseph Andrews; and son, Dr. Rick Andrews.

 Obituaries Newsletter